Rahazan/PrologAssignments/ker2/report/report.md

 1 .
 See image below.

 2 .
-We do not know the probabilities of the alarm going off given both earthquake and burglar, so we decided to add intermediate nodes and a noisy OR function for the alarm node.
+We do not know the probabilities of the alarm going off given both earthquake and burglar, so we decided to add intermediate nodes and a noisy OR function for the alarm node (we assume causal independence).

 ![Network](network.png)